 Every year, Inc. magazine ranks the 5,000 fastest-growing (privately held) companies in the United States.
-Cipher Tech has made the list for the past six consecutive years, something only a small fraction of start-ups have been able to accomplish.
+Cipher Tech has made the list for the past eight consecutive years, something only a tiny fraction of companies have been able to accomplish.

 Keith D. Bertolino, CEO

 In 2001, Keith started his first business as a sophomore in high school, building an IT company out of his parents’ basement.
 His young company supported many law firms in the suburbs of NYC, providing technical assistance both in person and remotely.
 After leaving New York for college at Northeastern University, he juggled the management of New York-based clients and employees from Boston alongside his engineering classes.
 Keith also led an undergraduate research team out of the local IEEE chapter.
 It was at this time that he met his eventual business partner Matthew Kowalski, a fellow engineering student from Northeastern who was also running a remote tech business.
 Keith and Matt merged their companies in 2006, and Cipher Tech Solutions, Inc. was born.

 Keith received a BS degree in Computer Engineering with a minor in Technological Entrepreneurship (2008) and a MS degree in Engineering Management (2009).
 He is a fellow of the Gordon Institute of Engineering Leadership.